AppEsteem/Samples/managed/managedsample.md

 ## Please follow instructions below to link srcl to the application.
 #
 _**Obtaining Seal from AppEsteem**_
-1) Log in to AppEsteem portal
+1) Log in to the AppEsteem portal
-* Go to <http://appesteem.com> website and click on "SIGN IN / SIGN UP" navigation menu link.
+* Go to <http://appesteem.com> website and click on the "SIGN IN / SIGN UP" navigation menu link.

 ![GitHub Logo](../media/createAccount_1.png)